SlopeTrack/Slope_Track/Readme.md

 python scripts/run_mot_challenge.py GT_FOLDER slope_track/test --BENCHMARK slope_track --METRICS HOTA CLEAR Identity --TRACKERS_FOLDER yolo11/slopetrack --USE_PARALLEL False --NUM_PARALLEL_CORES 1
 ```

+## License
+The code is under the Modified BSD License.

 ## Acknowledgement
 The evaluation metrics and code are from [MOT Challenge](https://motchallenge.net/) and [TrackEval](https://github.com/JonathonLuiten/TrackEval).
 The analysis code is based on [DanceTrack](https://github.com/DanceTrack/DanceTrack) and [SportsMoT](https://github.com/MCG-NJU/SportsMOT).
 The ReID framework is from [FastReid](https://github.com/JDAI-CV/fast-reid).
 Thank you for your amazing work!

-**This research is part of the collaborative i-Démo Régionalisé project of the French government's regionalized France 2030 program.
-It was funded by BPI France, Direction Générale de la Compétitivité de l'Industrie et des Services (DGCIS), Grenoble Alpes Métropole and the Auvergne-Rhône-Alpes Region.**
+**This research work is being carried out as part of a collaborative i-Démo Regionalized project under the French government's regionalized France 2030 program.
+It was financed via Bpifrance by the French government, the Auvergne-Rhône-Alpes Region and Grenoble Alpes Métropole.**